Yu Kuo-hwa: Biography

 Yu was born on 10 January 1914 in Fenghua, Ningbo, Zhejiang, China.
 After graduating from Tsinghua University in 1934 with a bachelor's degree in political science, he served as an aide to Chiang Kai-shek.
 Yu then earned a graduate degree in economics at Harvard University, where he studied from 1944 to 1946, and the London School of Economics, where he studied finance from 1946 to 1947.

 He was appointed as Minister of Finance on 29 November 1967 and became Governor of the Central Bank of China in 1969.

 As Premier, Yu was responsible for ending Taiwan's 38 years of martial law in 1987.
 In October 1988, he walked out of a meeting of the Legislative Yuan, the first time a government official had done so, as extensive debate made it impossible for Yu to deliver his reports.
 He died from complications from leukemia at 4pm on 4 October 2000 at the Veterans' General Hospital in Taipei.

 Yu was preceded by Sun Yun-suan and succeeded by Lee Huan.

+Mr.Yu and Mrs.Yu are buried at the Ferncliff Cemetery, Hartsdale, New York.